 Not your standard to-do list

 TickTick already offers a fantastic experience for those looking to get more productive with its task management and Pomodoro features.
 But the app also makes it easy to start (or quit) habits, and they are customizable from top-to-bottom, including the ability to set reminders and pick goals.

 Although it's been a few years since Material Design was first introduced, there are still quite a few apps that take advantage of this gorgeous design with some minor updates.
 One app that falls in this category is HabitHub, which still sports the older design language with a few tweaks to keep things looking fresh.

-For each habit that you are trying to create and maintain, there's a "habit strength progress" page, giving you an idea of just how well you are doing.
-This provides an alternative viewpoint than just looking at the calendar or number of days that the habit/task has been completed.
+There's a "habit strength progress" page for each habit you are trying to create and maintain, giving you an idea of just how well you are doing.
+This provides an alternative viewpoint than just looking at the calendar or the number of days completed by the habit/task.
 HabitHub also sports a few widgets so you can keep track of how you're doing at a glance.

 Not just for tasks

 Whether you're using a smartphone, tablet, or smartwatch, HabitHub has your habit tracking needs covered.
 The app provides flexible goals and a beautiful design to help you build your streaks to turn a menial and forgotten task into something you do without even thinking.